Does anybody else have flakes that never go away?

 Dry shampoo and hairspray addicts… Listen up!

-Apple cider vinegar is a great natural scalp detox which also balances moisture so that your scalp doesn’t dry up and become flaky.
+Apple cider vinegar is a great natural scalp detox that also balances moisture so that your scalp doesn’t dry up and become flaky.

 ACV contains natural alpha-hydroxy and acetic acids that gently exfoliate your scalp to remove product buildup and excess skin cells.